Follow this topicFollow this topic Knowledge » Credit cards

 • You can also earn four points for every £1 spent at Boots Opticians.

-• And you can take advantage of extra benefits such as ‘double points’ promotions.
-You also get access to benefits like the Boots 'Treat Street' which gives you discounts on a range of retailers and you'll get £2.50 worth of points when you place your first order.
+• You also get access to benefits like the Boots 'Treat Street' which gives you discounts on a range of retailers.

-• Points can be used to purchase items in Boots branches or online
+• Points can be used to purchase items in Boots branches or online.

 • Points cannot be spent on prescription items, infant milk (up to six months), gift vouchers/cards, postage stamps, mobile phone top-up cards, travel services and Boots Insurance.